 Best Overall: Pressurized Sealed-Top Water Pump

-As functional as it is attractive, this traditional one-hand pump has a brass cylinder wall and rod that are more durable than iron and capable of lasting for twice as long.
+As functional as it is attractive, this traditional one-hand pump has a brass cylinder wall and rod that are more durable than iron and capable of lasting twice as long.

 Best For Shallow Wells Over 25′: Cincinnati Gem Chain Pump